11neuty/11neuty/README.md

 <h2 align="center">🚀 About Me</h2>

 <div align="center">
-I focus on building fast, reliable automation for real-world systems.
+I build automation that reduces testing time and improves system reliability.
 Experienced in Web, API, and Database testing with strong QA mindset.
 Working with production-level banking systems and critical validation.
 </div>